 There is nothing part-time about this experience.

-I’m borrowing this line from a recent graduate.
-As he was reflecting on his MBA – the curriculum, the community – in addition to his work and personal commitments – he told me that there is nothing part-time about this experience.
+This line was borrowed from a recent graduate.
+As he was reflecting on his MBA – the curriculum, the community – in addition to his work and personal commitments – he said there is nothing part-time about this experience.
 In fact, recent graduates don’t always know what to do with all their free time after graduation.
 I’ve also heard time and time again that the program flies by.

 So, what are you waiting for?